Killian1UP/airbnb-clone-project/README.md

 4. Payment Processing: Integrate a payment system to handle transactions and record payment details.
 It will enable the app to handle payment transactions related to bookings.
 5. Review System: Allow users to leave reviews and ratings for properties.
 6. Data Optimization: Ensure efficient data retrieval and storage through database optimizations.
 By the use of indexing and caching.

+API Security:
+Ensuring the security of the API is critical to protect user data, enable safe transactions, and maintain trust in the Airbnb Clone platform.
+The following security measures will be implemented to safeguard various components of the system:

+1. Authentication
+Implementation: We will implement token-based authentication using JWT (JSON Web Tokens) through Django REST Framework's djangorestframework-simplejwt package.
+This ensures that only authenticated users can access protected endpoints such as booking properties, managing listings, or making payments.

+2. Authorization:
+Implementation: Role-based access control (RBAC) will be applied to distinguish between different types of users (e.g., hosts and guests).
+Django REST Framework’s permission classes will be customized to enforce access control on sensitive operations (e.g., only property owners can edit or delete their listings).
+It ensures users can only access or modify resources they own or have permission to use.
+This prevents misuse or unauthorized access to data.

+3. Rate Limiting:
+Implementation: Rate limiting will be implemented using tools like Django Ratelimit or integrated through API gateways (e.g., NGINX or third-party services like Cloudflare) to prevent abuse.
+Rate limiting protects the API from brute-force attacks, DoS (Denial-of-Service) attacks, and ensures fair use of resources by all users.

+4. Data Encryption:
+Implementation: All data in transit will be encrypted using HTTPS (SSL/TLS).
+Sensitive data such as passwords will be hashed using secure algorithms like PBKDF2 (provided by Django by default).
+Encryption protects user credentials, personal data, and payment information from being intercepted by attackers during transmission.

+5. Secure Payment Processing:
+Implementation: Payments will be handled via integration with trusted third-party payment gateways (e.g., Stripe or PayPal), ensuring PCI compliance.
+Sensitive payment information will never be stored on our servers.
+Handling payments securely is essential to prevent fraud, data breaches, and to ensure user trust in the booking process.

+6. Input Validation & Sanitization:
+Implementation: All user input will be validated and sanitized on both frontend and backend.
+Django’s built-in protections against SQL injection and cross-site scripting (XSS) will be utilized.
+Improper input handling can lead to vulnerabilities such as XSS or SQL injection, potentially compromising the system or user data.

+7. Logging and Monitoring:
+Implementation: Security-related events (e.g., failed login attempts, unauthorized access) will be logged and monitored for early detection of suspicious activity.
+Alerts and audits will be set up where necessary. aProactive monitoring helps identify and mitigate threats early, reducing the risk of data breaches or service disruptions.